hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

-if a `not` symbol occurs immediately after the `if` symbol, it has semi-special significance: this `not` is something like a reserved word - you cannot have the symoblic name for your test be `not`, but any other name is allowed.
+if a `not` symbol occurs immediately after the `if` symbol, it has semi-special significance: this `not` is something like a reserved word - you cannot have the symbolic name for your test be `not`, but any other name is allowed.

 currently the `not` keyword does not simply negate the result of